Anyone who knows me knows I love to tweak recipes almost from the get go.

 The texture and flavors marry perfectly…even though the ingredients by themselves don’t draw me in, the sum of all the parts together is really delicious.

-Perfect for a cold winter’s day!
+Perfect for cool days!
 Enjoy!

 Additional vegetable options: